Pyleks/milestone-project-two/README.md

 ### User Stories
 > Browsing different browser games to kill some time.

-> Looking for a snake game recently developed to have fun.
+> Looking for a snake game that recently got developed to have fun.

 > Sitting on the bus, looking for a game to kill some time.

-> As a developer I want to find a open source game to help out on.
+> As a developer I want to find an open source game to help with.

-> As a user I want to visit different browser games, and happen to come upon this.
+> As a user I want to visit different browser games and happen to come upon this.

 ![alt text](assets/images/all_size.png)